vinokour/food-data-analysis/README.md

 **Emails**: jadels@umich.edu and Vinokour@umich.edu

 ## Introduction
 Can we predict a recipe's rating before it's even cooked?
 This analysis explores a dataset of over 83,000 recipes from food.com to understand what makes a recipe successful.
-By analyzing ingredients, preparation methods, and cooking times, we aim to help home cooks and food content creators optimize their recipes for better ratings.
+By analyzing ingredients, preparation methods, and cooking times, we can help home cooks and food content creators optimize their recipes for better ratings.

 ### Dataset Overview
 Our dataset contains 83,782 recipes with detailed information about ingredients, preparation steps, cooking time, and user ratings.
 Key columns include: